sktime/enhancement-proposals/steps/28_forecasting_horizon/step.md

 [WIP] This STEP is an enhacement proposal concerning the `ForecastingHorizon` To understand the problem and the need for rework, please see [Github sktime/Issue#7617](https://github.com/sktime/sktime/issues/7617) and refer next two sections.

+Implementation of current design in progress at https://github.com/sktime/sktime/pull/9365

 ## Table of Contents
 [TOC]